afroozrahmati/PythonCoding/README.md

-Here I am posting some python LeetCode problems with my solutions.
+I am posting some python LeetCode problems along with my solutions.
 The solutions are not necessary optimum.